HdkTkhs/Vmol/README.md

 Sendai, Japan

 # Current distribution of Vmol
-'Vmol' is a software[1,2] written with Fortran for the electronic density-functional theory (DFT) based on the real-space grid formalism[3].
+'Vmol' is a code[1,2] written in Fortran for the electronic density-functional theory (DFT) based on the real-space grid formalism[3].
-'Vmol' was originally combined with codes (produced by third parties) for the classical molecular dynamics method to build a QM/MM simulator[2].
-However, in the current distribution, only the core of the 'Vmol' is being placed on GitHub.
+'Vmol' was originally combined with classical molecular dynamics codes (produced by third parties) to build a QM/MM simulator[2].
+However, only the original Kohn Sham-DFT[4] machinery has been extracted from the integrated code.
+Thus, in the current distribution, only the core of the 'Vmol' has been placed on GitHub.
-Thus, only the original Kohn Sham-DFT[4] machinery has been extracted from the integrated code.
-As a consequence, a lot of functions equipped on the code has been disabled.
+As a consequence, a lot of functions equipped on the original code has been disabled.
 In the following, we listed several features of the present distribution.
 * Optimized-effective potential for Hartree-Fock method (HF-OEP)[5]
   'Vmol' at the present distribution is specific to a parallelized HF-OEP calculation[6] using MPI libraries.
 * For the parallel execution of HF calculation[7], f90 module: [poisson_solver.f90](https://github.com/shunsakuraba/poisson_solver) is to be invoked.